TheOrchardSolutions/WordPress/wp-content/plugins/rotatingtweets/readme.txt

 	* `offset` = ''number'' - default is `'0'` - enables you to start on a later tweet - `'1'` starts on the 2nd tweet, `'2'` starts on the 3rd tweet, etc.
 * **Display options**
 	* `official_format` = `'1'`, `'2'` or `'custom'` - show one of the two official formats or a custom format if you have written your own `rotatingtweets_display_override()` function - default is `'0'`
-	* `timeout` = time that each tweet is shown in milliseconds - default is `'4000'` (i.e. 4 seconds)
+	* `timeout` = time that each tweet is shown in milliseconds - default is `'4000'` (i.e. 4 seconds). `timeout=0` allows for continuous scrolling.
 	* `speed` = time it takes to change from one tweet to the next in milliseconds - default is `'1000'` (i.e. 1 second)
 	* `links_in_new_window` = `'0'` or `'1'` - show links in a new tab or window - default is `'0'`
 	* `rotation_type` = If you are using version 1 of the JavaScript, you can use any of the options listed on the [jQuery.cycle website](http://jquery.malsup.com/cycle/browser.html) - default is `'scrollUp'.`  If you are using version 2 of the JavaScript, then the options are `'scrollUp'`,`'scrollDown'`,`'scrollHorz'`,`'scrollLeft'`,`'scrollRight'`,`'toss'`,`'scrollVert'`,`'fade'` and `'carousel'`
 		*	`carousel_horizontal` = `0` or `1` - if you've chosen 'carousel' as a rotation type, allow horizontal scrolling - default is `0`
-		*	'carousel_count' => ''number'' - if you've chosen 'carousel' as a rotation type, set the number of slides to appear in the carousel - default is 3 for vertical carousel and enough to fill the width of the page for horizontal carousel
+		*	`carousel_count` = ''number'' - if you've chosen 'carousel' as a rotation type, set the number of slides to appear in the carousel - default is 3 for vertical carousel and enough to fill the width of the page for horizontal carousel
-		*	'carousel_responsive' => `0` or `1` - if you've chosen a 'horizontal carousel' as a rotation type, makes the carousel responsive to the size of the page - default is `0`
+		*	`carousel_responsive` = `0` or `1` - if you've chosen a 'horizontal carousel' as a rotation type, makes the carousel responsive to the size of the page - default is `0`
-	* `url_length` = sets the length that the URL should be trimmed to... - optional
+	* `url_length` = sets the length that the URL of links should be trimmed to... - optional
+	* `show_tco_link` = `'0'` or `'1'` allows you to show Twitter's t.co link instead of the original link - optional
 	* `show_meta_timestamp` = `'0'` or `'1'` - show the time and date of each tweet - default is `'1'`
 	* `show_meta_screen_name` = `'0'` or `'1'` - show who posted each tweet - default is `'1'`
 	* `show_meta_via` = `'0'` or `'1'` - show how each tweet was posted - default is `'1'`